-Draft: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers
+Final Report: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers

 Figure 4.3.2k.
-Vertical hydraulic conductivity values in the calibrated model in feet per day (ft/day) for the Colorado and Brazos river alluviums that are in model layer 1.
+Vertical hydraulic conductivity values in the calibrated model in feet per day (ft/day) for the Colorado and Brazos rivers alluvium in model layer 1.

 Figure 4.3.21.
-Vertical hydraulic conductivity values in the calibrated model in feet per day (ft/day) for the Sparta Aquifer that is in model layers 2 and 3.
+Vertical hydraulic conductivity values in the calibrated model in feet per day (ft/day) for the Sparta Aquifer in model layers 2 and 3.